-- Complete and submit an Application for Admission to Martin Community College. - 2.
+- 1. Complete and submit an Application for Admission to Martin Community College. - 2.
 Submit official transcripts from high school, college, or GED testing scores to the registrar's office. - 3.
-Take the placement test.
-Placement tests must be completed before entering the program.
-Applicants must score at least the minimum to place out of all developmental courses (English, Math, and Reading) or have scored 500 or above on each of the tests, the SAT or present evidence of successful completion of similar college-level courses. - 4.
+Students will meet with MA advisor to determine RISE requirements.
+Students may be required to take transition or corequisite classes prior to taking MAT 110 and ENG 111. - 4.
 Before beginning the clinical practicum portion of the program, students are required to have current Healthcare Provider First Aid/CPR certification and maintain certification throughout the entire two-semester externships (all rotations).
 Students will be asked for proof of certification at registration.
 Failure to show proof of certification will prevent the student being assigned a clinical site.
 Students will provide evidence of physical health by submitting a completed Student Medical Form for North Carolina Community College System Institutions.
 In order to provide such evidence, a current immunization record is also required.
 Students are required to have completed the Hepatitis B Vaccination series (students are reminded that this series take six months to complete).
 Verification of negative results for Tuberculosis (TB skin test) must be submitted yearly.
-Students must also have a
+Students must also have a Varicella Titer drawn or verification of Varicella Immunization.
+Failure to provide this information in a timely manner will render the student ineligible for clinical rotations and thus will prevent the student from completing the program on time.

-- Varicella Titer drawn or verification of Varicella Immunization.
-Failure to provide this information in a timely manner will render the student ineligible for clinical rotations and thus will prevent the student from completing the program on time. - 5.
-Students accepted into the Medical Assisting Program will be required to meet the safety standards for health care workers exposure to bloodborne pathogens. - 6.
+- 5. Students accepted into the Medical Assisting Program will be required to meet the safety standards for health care workers exposure to bloodborne pathogens. - 6.
 All course work must be completed with a "C" or better.
 If a student receives a "D" in any of his/her courses, he/she must retake the course with the deficient grade and pass it with a "C" or better before progressing in the program. - 7.
 Students entering clinical externships (usually in their last two semesters) may be required by the clinical site to provide a criminal background check and a drug screening test before or during each rotation.
 Failure to meet either standard may prevent the student from being assigned a clinical site and therefore prevent the student from finishing the degree.
 A positive drug screen during the rotation will result in a failing grade for that clinical and will prevent the student from continuing in the program. - 8.
 Students must comply with the professional guidelines as determined by the Medical Assisting Program and any additional requirements of their clinical site.
-Additional information concerning the Medical Assisting Program is outlined in the Medical Assisting Student Handbook.
+Additional information concerning the Medical Assisting Program is outlined in the Medical Assisting Student Handbook. - 9.
+MA program students caught cheating will be dismissed from the program immediately and will not be allowed to apply for readmission.